GabrielLimardo/technical_assignment/README.md

 ## Project Objective

-The main objective of this project is to develop a CRUD system with authentication capabilities.
-The system will allow for the addition of clients and the management of their expenses/earnings.
-Additionally, it will provide the functionality to generate a report that showcases the balance and movements over a specified time frame or overall.
-Authentication is designated for "admins" who will have the ability to create and view clients.
-However, clients themselves will not require authentication or access to the system.
+The main objective of this project is to develop a CRUD system with authentication capabilities without any type of framework with only PHP vanilla or libraries only with PHP vanilla.
+The system will allow the incorporation of clients and the management of their expenses/income.
+Additionally, it will provide the functionality to generate a report showing the balance and movements over a specific time period or overall.
+Authentication is designed for "administrators" who will have the ability to create and view clients.
+However, the clients themselves will not require authentication or access to the system.

 ## Technologies Used